Skip to main content

-Hi, ich bin Dani Kouyaté
+Hi, I am Dani Kouyaté

 Born in 1961 in Bobo-Dioulasso, Burkina Faso, Dani grew up in a family of griots, the keepers of memory and the spoken word in West Africa.
 That's where it all began: this deep passion for stories, those we tell and those we film.
 Dani's academic journey first led him to the ”Institut Africain d'Education Cinématographique” in Ouagadougou where he earned a ”Licence de Cinéma”, then to Paris where he obtained a ”Maîtrise d'Animation Culturelle et Sociale” at La Sorbonne, as well as a ”Diplôme d'Études Approfondies” (DEA) in Film Aesthetics at Université Paris 8 Vincennes Saint-Denis.
 Dani Kouyaté also graduated from the ”École Internationale d'Anthropologie de Paris”.
 After several years in France, he settled in Sweden in 2007.